Validate case data

 Let’s test the implications of changing the safeguarding configuration from a Warning to an Error message.

-• First, run this code to count the frequency per category within a categorical variable:
+• First, run this code to count the frequency of each category within a categorical variable:

 R